 6. Learn food phrases and pack a survival phrase book

 It’s not enough to learn a country’s word for “vegetarian”.
-For some countries, the word doesn’t exist or they may interpret vegetarians as not eating red meat eat, while assuming fish, eggs, seafood or chicken are okay.
+In some countries, the word “vegetarian” doesn’t exist or they may interpret vegetarians as not eating red meat, while assuming fish, eggs, cheese, seafood or chicken are okay.

-Tip: Either, learn survival food phrases or carry a handy phrase card, like “Without eggs”, “No chicken, fish or shellfish” and “no dairy” so you can communicate your needs with others.
+Tip: Learn survival food phrases and carry a handy phrase card, like “Without eggs”, “No chicken, fish or shellfish” and “no dairy” so you can communicate your needs with others.

 7. Survival snacks from convenience marts